Working with Public Health Berkshire, we conducted insight research to inform a campaign to encourage adherence to COVID-19 guidance.More +

-The NHS [and partners] in Lincolnshire have come together to commission a campaign to encourage and inspire residents to sustain some of the positive behaviours demonstrated by the public during the pandemic.
+The NHS [and partners] in Lincolnshire came together to commission a campaign to encourage and inspire residents to sustain some of the positive behaviours demonstrated by the public during the pandemic.

 Using insight and behavioural theory